 How does the Marathon work?

-We will monitor water, electricity and gas consumption and CO2 emissions on a weekly basis and see whether we have succeeded in reducing our consumption levels compared to previous years.
+Water, electricity, gas consumption and CO2 emissions are monitored on a weekly basis to see whether consumption levels have managed to be reduced compared to previous years.